-Foresight 2020: Exploration and Inspiration NARGS Annual General Meeting Hosted by Adirondack Chapter Ithaca June 18-20, 2020 gardens of Cornell Botanic Gardens and some very special private gardens.
+Foresight 2020: Exploration and Inspiration NARGS Annual General Meeting

+The Adirondack Chapter invites you to attend NARGS' Annual General Meeting- whether you are a return attendee or are considering attending for the first time.
+We promise an action-packed few days that include visiting the public gardens of Cornell Botanic Gardens and some very special private gardens.
 We are eager to showcase the beauty of our area that is often described as gorge-ous - which references our many gorges and waterfalls.
 But we're also proud of 40-mile long Cayuga Lake, the 2nd largest of the Finger Lakes, and the rolling, wooded hills and verdant gardens that surround it.